-A single level CPAP device is covered if the beneficiary has a diagnosis of OSA documented by an attended, facility-based PSG or a home-based HSAT and there is:
+A single level CPAP device is covered if the beneficiary has a diagnosis of OSA documented by an attended, facility-based polysomnogram and there is:

 - 1. Documentation of physical exam (including airway) and of any other medical condition, which may be correctable (e.g., tonsillectomy and/or adenoidectomy) prior to the institution of assisted ventilation; - 2.
 Documentation of how sleep disturbance reduces the quality of life and affects the activities of daily living; - 3.
 Prescription by a physician with training and expertise in pediatric respiratory sleep disorders; - 4.
 Documentation of the medical diagnosis, which is known to cause respiratory/sleep disorders; - 5.
-Sleep or respiratory study documenting two or more of the following:
+Sleep or respiratory study documenting two or more of the following: - a.

-a.
 Oxygen saturation of less than 90 percent pulse oximetry or partial pressure of transcutaneous or arterial of less than 60mm.
-Hg.;

-- b.
+Hg.; - b.
 Carbon dioxide greater than 55 mm.
 Hg.
 Bye end tidal, transcutaneous, arterial, or capillary blood measurement; and - c.
 Apnea of 10 to 20 seconds duration on the average of one per hour. - 6.
-A follow up plan should be submitted identifying the responsible physician or facility, giving data collected to demonstrate the success or failure of intervention, and showing a visit within the first month of use and a second assessment within the first three months of use; - 7.
-Indication of a responsible, committed home environment and of caregivers properly trained in appropriate respiratory care; and - 8.
-A written plan for home health follow up care.
+A follow up plan should be submitted identifying the responsible physician or facility, giving data collected to demonstrate the success or failure of intervention, and showing a visit within the first month of use and a second assessment within the first three months of use;